 Andrew Rice (Andy for most of us) is our Head of Sales in Europe and one of the most experienced members of the QRILL Pet team.

 By his side, in the picture below, you can see a beautiful lady by the name of Bella, his Irish setter.
 Andy loves to have dogs, which is why now he has not one but two Irish setters.
-As he's been owning dogs since 1994, we can call him an experienced dog owner.
+He's been owning dogs since 1994, so he is what we can call an experienced dog owner.

 That's why we asked him to look at the pet food industry as would any consumer and tell us a bit about the trends in Europe at the moment.
 Here’s what he answered.

 What do you think will change in the market in the nearest future?
 What are the trends in your opinion?